Buk, Greater Poland Voivodeship

 Buk is a town in Poznań County, in the Greater Poland Voivodeship, in western Poland.
 As of December 2021, the town has a population of 5,903.

 Etymology

 The town's name means "Beech" in Polish, and the flag of the town shows a branch of beech, and three beech leaves.
-According to legend, Mieszko I, the first Christian ruler of Poland, died under a beech tree near the city.
+According to legend, Mieszko I, the first Christian ruler of Poland, died under a beech tree near the town.

 History

 Buk was granted town rights in 1289.
 It was a private church town, administratively located in the Poznań County in the Poznań Voivodeship in the Greater Poland Province of the Kingdom of Poland.